 Shopping for insurance is surprisingly easy thanks to online quote tools on sites like Policygenius and directly through insurance company portals.
 Websites like Compare.com and NetQuote offer four or five insurance options side by side, allowing you to compare prices, policy terms, and other important details.

-Insurance companies are always competing against each other to earn your business, so take advantage of that competition to find the best value for your money.
+Insurance companies are competing against each other for business, so take advantage of competition to find the best value.
 If the policy or company you want to purchase has a higher price tag than other policies, connect with a customer service representative and ask if any discounts are available.
 You may be surprised to hear how many deals and savings are available if you’re persistent.

 Ask About Restrictions and Exclusions